Pentaho Data Integration and Analytics vs SSIS comparison

 Find out what your peers are saying about Pentaho Data Integration and Analytics vs. SSIS and other solutions.
 Updated: May 2024.

-Pentaho Data Integration and Analytics is ranked 15th in Data Integration with 48 reviews while SSIS is ranked 2nd in Data Integration with 69 reviews.
+Pentaho Data Integration and Analytics is ranked 15th in Data Integration with 49 reviews while SSIS is ranked 2nd in Data Integration with 69 reviews.
 Pentaho Data Integration and Analytics is rated 8.0, while SSIS is rated 7.6.
 The top reviewer of Pentaho Data Integration and Analytics writes "It's flexible and can do almost anything I want it to do".
 On the other hand, the top reviewer of SSIS writes "Maintaining the solution and contacting its support team is easy".
-Pentaho Data Integration and Analytics is most compared with Azure Data Factory, Talend Open Studio, Oracle Data Integrator (ODI), AWS Glue and SAP Data Services, whereas SSIS is most compared with Informatica PowerCenter, Talend Open Studio, IBM InfoSphere DataStage, Oracle Data Integrator (ODI) and AWS Glue.
+Pentaho Data Integration and Analytics is most compared with Azure Data Factory, Oracle Data Integrator (ODI), Talend Open Studio, AWS Glue and Oracle GoldenGate, whereas SSIS is most compared with Informatica PowerCenter, Talend Open Studio, IBM InfoSphere DataStage, Oracle Data Integrator (ODI) and AWS Glue.
 See our Pentaho Data Integration and Analytics vs. SSIS report.

 See our list of best Data Integration vendors.